 Field/Professional Courses in Sports Analytics & Management (12 credits)

 Learn the principles of managing a sports organization and gain a broad overview of the sports business marketplace, including the financial and accounting acumen necessary for success.
 Students will be introduced to various types of sports organizations and to topics such as fiscal and budgetary control, ownership, and day-to-day operations, as well as learning the techniques, tools, theories and attributes required in sports leadership and management.

-SAM 610: Sports Analytics & Social Engagement
+SAM 610: Sports Analytics, Marketing, and Consumer Engagement

 This course addresses sports analytics, messaging and social engagement across all levels of sports (amateur, collegiate, professional) and the role of sports in American society.
 It also explores issues of social responsibility and globalization in modern sports.